Pytgor/ansible/Cyber_Security/ANSIBLE TO LINK TO A SERVER.md

 - ansible all -m apt -a update_cache=true --become --ask-become-pass After this it will ask you for the password of the machine that you are managing using ssh or sometime you can use your sudo user password

+# Install a package and the later version
+-  ansible all -m apt -a name=snapd --become --ask-become-pass This will install the snapd package but with can improve the installation with the next command
+-  ansible all -m apt -a "name=snapd state=latest" --become --ask-become-pass What this command will do is install the latest version of the program specified by adding state=latest remember everything need to be between quotes from the ==name to latest==